All Episodes

 Well, listen, I just appreciate that you're there.

-Uh you know, by the way, you have some very nervous Nelly people around you.
+You know, by the way, you have some very nervous Nelly people around you.

 Do you know that?

-All right, so Sergio calls me at one point and he goes, Would you come down and do a show with Rand?
+All right, so Sergio calls me at one point, and he goes, would you come down and do a show with Rand?

-And I said, Of course, I'll do anything I can do with Rand.
+And I said, of course, I'll do anything I can do with Rand.

-I said, What's the matter?
+I said, what's the matter?

-And he goes, Oh, it's really close.
+And he goes, oh, it's really close.

 Really, really close.

-And I said, Well, how close is it?
+And I said, well, how close is it?

 What are the polls?

-Well, he's only up by eighteen.
+Well, he's only up by 18.

 You need to come down to the Kentucky Derby sometime.

-It's a lot of people.
+It's a lot of fun.

-But you're up by uh double digits.
+But you're up by double digits.

 Let me focus on things that matter.